A modern classic, the multi-award-winning Micro Mini Deluxe defines what a 3-wheel kick scooter ought to be.

 - Smooth ride on wheels that can go indoors without marking

-- Easily learned with lean-to-steer mechanics
+- Easy to learn lean-to-steer mechanics

 Watch out for: